You Are Here

 The music committee, music program budget, staff skills, and collaborative relations with professional and lay leadership, knowing the culture and history of music in your congregation, and how to build an effective program will all be addressed.

 Professional Development Day

 What does it mean to be a music leader in UU congregations?
 What skills and knowledge are needed beyond excellent musicianship and best practices in professional conduct?
 The annual Professional Development Day (PDD) is meant to help hone the skills that round out those necessary for an enriching and successful music ministry, and will address some aspect of the following UU professional development topics:

 - UU Theology and History

 - Interpersonal Leadership

 PDD is currently offered the day before the UUMN conference begins.
-The course is divided into three sessions: two plenary sessions for Music Leadership Credentialing Program candidates and interested conference registrants, and a seminar for candidates only.
+The course is divided into three sessions: two plenary sessions for Music Leadership Certification Program candidates and interested conference registrants, and a seminar for candidates only.